Fault: Insufficient ventilation

 Error: Clips screwed on both sides

-Episode: Stresses in the wood caused by temperature and humidity fluctuations cannot be eliminated.
+Consequence: Stresses in the wood caused by temperature and humidity fluctuations cannot be eliminated.
 This can lead to the screws breaking and excessive cracking.

 Solution: Clips are only screwed into the substructure on one side of the board.
 The clip pushed underneath is not screwed into the substructure.
 This allows the plank to move horizontally, relieving tension in the wood.
 If necessary, loosen the screws on one side.

 Fault: Too few screws

 Consequence: Due to its high density, hardwood can develop enormous strength.
 If the plank has too much leeway, it can buckle and warp.
 In addition, the screws can break.

 Solution: Screw the planks at the beginning and end and observe a maximum screw spacing of 50 cm.
 Leave the board ends protruding by a maximum of 8 cm.

 Consequence: Sticky spots can form.
 Sunlight and dirt can cause stains.
 If the oil layer is too thick, scratches can become visible.